Is It Safe to Travel to Turkey in 2026?

 Solo Travelershigh

-Solo travelers may face significant risks of arbitrary detention and terrorism, particularly in crowded areas like markets and transportation hubs.
+Solo travelers face significant risks of arbitrary detention and terrorism, particularly in crowded public spaces like markets and transportation hubs where attacks may occur.

 Business Travelersmoderate

-Business travelers should be aware of potential disruptions due to civil unrest and arbitrary detentions, especially in the southeast region where travel is discouraged.
+Business travelers may encounter operational disruptions due to civil unrest and arbitrary detention risks, especially in politically sensitive areas.

 Familieshigh